kweingart08/ticket-taker/README.md

     - Postgres
     - Run rails db:migrate
     - Database was created on the site.
-No db:seed created, but could create a seed file and then seed the database.
+A faker gem was used to create fake data in the db/seed file.

 * Deployment instructions